Webpage adjusted for smaller screen width.

 Rhetoric

-This PARALLEL SYMMETRY is a narrative about how Noah, after everything was released from the ark, became naked in his drunkenness.
-The problem in this brief story is not that Noah was drunk or naked, but that Ham showed poor discretion regarding Noah′s nakedness.
+This CHIASM is a narrative about how Noah, after everything was released from the ark, became naked in his drunkenness.
+The problem in this brief story is not that Noah was drunk, but that Ham showed poor discretion regarding Noah′s nakedness.
+I do not consider the two FRAME elements to be persuasive.

 1) Ham showed indifference towards his father while Shem and Japheth used good discretion.
-The two A elements present that indifference as corruption, not love, whereas the two B elements reveal the proper attitude.
-This then is an emphatic CONTRAST between the A and B elements.
-Canaan was corrupt and therefore cursed; Shem and Japheth showed wisdom and was therefore blessed.
+The two A FIRST/LAST elements present that indifference as corruption, not love.
+In CONTRAST, the X CENTER POINT reveals the proper attitude.
+This then is an emphatic CONTRAST between the A and X elements.
+Canaan was corrupt and therefore cursed; Shem and Japheth showed wisdom and were therefore blessed.

 ... the curse upon Ham and Canaan ...